 Most web content or copywriters have an excellent command of the English language, both oral and written.
 They also can research and create engaging copy for various forms of media and are familiar with internet marketing, Search Engine Optimization (SEO), or web development.

 The pen is always mightier than the sword.
-A writer leverages the power of words to write persuasive and compelling written content that will engage and draw interest from readers.
-The content created is used to capture the audience’s attention and convert it to sales.
+A writer leverages the power of words to write persuasive and compelling content that engages and draws readers' interest.
+The content created captures the audience's attention and converts it to sales.
 The modern copywriter or web writer must be versatile in writing engaging content for client websites, blogs, email campaigns, video scripts, social media, and newsletters.

 13. Virtual Assistant

 Practically, anyone can become a virtual assistant.
 The usual requirement is to have at least a High School diploma.
-You should have superior organizational and interpersonal skills, an excellent command of English, both written and spoken, and must be Internet and computer savvy.
+You should have superior organizational and interpersonal skills, an excellent command of written and spoken English and be Internet and computer savvy.

 14. Customer Service Representatives